StreisandEffect/streisand/tests/README.md

 The Full playbook run is executed against an LXC container.

 ## Testing Limitations
 There were some connectivity issues with the `tor-bridge` playbook in the Travis CI testing environment.
-Due to this, the role is curretnly skipped.
+Due to this, the role is currently skipped.
 Streisand doc generation is also skipped until some mock variables and tasks are added.

 ## Local Testing